hanabi/hanabi.github.io/Reference.md

 #### White Compromise (5 Chop Moves)

-* When you clue a white 5 that is one away from chop, it would normally look like a *5's Chop Move*.
+* When you clue a white 5 that is one-away from chop, it would normally look like a *5's Chop Move*.
 * However, if the white 4 is currently played, all 5 clues that could be *5's Chop Moves* are treated instead *Play Clues* on white 5.

 #### White Compromise (5 Pulls)